NilPointer-Software/bdfd-wiki/src/bdscript/hasRole.md

 # $hasRole
 Returns whether or not a user has the provided role.

-> 🧙‍♂️ 'true' means the user has the role, 'false' means they don't.
+> 🧙‍♂️ "true" means the user has the role, "false" means they don't.

 ## Syntax
 ```